IntelliTect/Coalesce/docs/stacks/ko/getting-started.md

             }
         }

+    ```

 With these pieces in place, we now have a functioning page that will display details about a person.
 We can start up the application and navigate to ``/Person/Details?id=1`` (assuming a person with ID 1 exists - if not, navigate to ``/Person/Table`` and create one).

 From this point, one can start adding more fields, more features, and more flair to the page.
-Check out all the other documentation in the sidebar to see what else Coalesce has to offer, including the :ref:`KoOverview`.
+Check out all the other documentation in the sidebar to see what else Coalesce has to offer, including the [Knockout Overview](/stacks/ko/overview.md).